Healthy Homes Assessment Hastings Central

 Hastings Central Healthy Homes Compliance Timeframes

-• The insulation of the ceiling and underfloor is compulsory for all Hastings Central and New Zealand rental homes where it is reasonably practicable to put in.
+• Ceiling and underfloor insulation is compulsory throughout Hastings Central and New Zealand rental homes where it is reasonably practicable to install.

-• Property managers and landlords have to keep records to demonstrate conformance with the Healthy Homes Standards that apply or will be applicable to the rental property.
+• Property managers and landlords are required to keep records that demonstrate conformance with the Healthy Homes Standards that apply or will be applied during the tenancy of the rental property.

-• All houses rented to Kainga Ora (formerly Housing New Zealand) and registered Community Housing Providers are required to comply with the Healthy Homes Standards regardless of the date the tenancy was started.
+• All homes which are rented through Kainga Ora (formerly Housing New Zealand) and Community Housing Providers that are registered are required to comply with the Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes